Dominion Lands Act: Application

-Requirements
+Requirements for disposition by way of homestead grant

+The following are examples of some of the well-known requirements (for entering a homestead and subsequently earning the right to receive title to applicable homestead lands) that applied at some time over the approximate 58-year period that the act remained in effect.
+The act (and its regulations) were amended numerous times over time resulting in frequent changes of the requirements over time.
+For example, there were many revisions (starting first in 1908) requiring that the applicant be a British subject at the time of entry, or at the time of the grant of title, or both.

-The Act gave a claimant 160 acre for free, the only cost to the farmer being a $10 administration fee.
+The act gave a claimant 160 acre for free, the only cost to the farmer being a $10 administration fee.
 Any male farmer who was at least 21 years of age and agreed to cultivate at least 40 acre of the land and build a permanent dwelling on it (within three years) qualified.
 This condition of "proving up the homestead" was instituted to prevent speculators from gaining control of the land.

-The Act also launched the Dominion Lands Survey, which laid the framework for the layout of the Prairie provinces that continues to this day.
+The act also launched the Dominion Lands Survey, which laid the framework for the layout of the Prairie provinces that continues to this day.